Skip to main content

 This phenomenon, known as the “overjustification effect,” can lead to a situation where the behavior is only sustained as long as the reward is present.
 Once the large reward is removed, the behavior often extinguishes because the intrinsic value was never fully developed.

-Furthermore, the pressure to obtain a large reward can activate the body’s system.
+Furthermore, the pressure to obtain a large reward can activate the body’s stress response system.
 The anticipation and potential failure to achieve the goal can increase cortisol and catecholamine levels, creating a state of chronic physiological stress that is antithetical to wellness.
 The 30% cap helps to keep the incentive in a supportive role.

 It is enough to encourage participation and provide positive reinforcement, but it is generally not so large as to hijack the motivational process or induce a counterproductive stress response.
 It strikes a balance, acknowledging the power of incentives while protecting the space needed for intrinsic, sustainable motivation to develop.